 Hadassah: Also known as Fuzz, Fuzzy, Fuzzy Muffin, Turkey Monster, Meow Fuzz, Fuzz Moo.
 Yes, she is a fluffy, long-haired cat who loves turkey.
 We are not exactly sure what her breed is but there may be some Norwegian Forest Cat or Maine Coon present because she has little fluffs of fur in the middle of her paw pads (it is so CUTE!!!!).
 And she totally looks like both of those breeds but a little smaller, thank heavens, or the turkey would never be safe.

 Chryssy: The little crazy, spunky cat of the house.
 Her full name is Chrysanthemum, named after a favorite children’s book.
-She is our resident fly, spider, and any other kind of bug, chaser and play with cat.
-Some of her funniest moments are when light is reflected on the wall.
+She is our resident fly, spider, and any other kind of bug, chase-and-play-with cat.
+Some of her funniest moments are when a light is reflected on the wall.
 She goes nuts over it!

 Eva (Kiggy): The new baby kitten of the family.
 I won’t even go into all of her nick names because that would take an entire page all by itself.
 Oddly enough, she happens to be the Chief of the feline gang around here (hence one nick name: Chief Squirrel Tail Kiggy Cat).
 She is smaller than the rest in size but has a pretty big presence around here!

 Yovel: This is our little miracle goat.
 When she was only a little over a year old, she contracted what we believe to be a bacterial infection that affected her neurological system.
-The illness took her quickly and within 48 hours she could hardly lift her head.
-We were fairly sure that she was a goner but she had a dim sparkle in her eyes and that gave us hope to try to help her.
-We hand fed her smoothies of molasses, clover, grain and kiefer water.
-This was a 24/7 effort.
-Slowly we nursed her back to health.
+The illness seemed fatal but with God’s blessing, she pulled through.
 To see more about this experience check out a video that a friend of ours put together.
 She still has a few lingering effects from her illness.
 She prefers to circle in one direction and she has a much louder voice than before she was sick.
 (That was one change we weren’t so excited about!)

 Buttercup: The new head goat.
 Buttercup is a Saanen and really should have been named “Butterquart”.
 This new addition to our herd has been a huge help!
 She gives us enough milk for cooking, drinking, pouring on cereal and completely filling the freezer!